ThematoSoup/Pho/readme.txt

 ----------------

 Pho is an amazingly flexible and powerful free blogging theme developed by [ThematoSoup][2].
 It is responsive and retina ready.
 It comes with:
+* Boxed and full width layout
 * 2 page layouts (right sidebar, no sidebar)
-* 2 page templates (masonry, authors, widgetized, sitemap)
 * 2 widget areas (primary, footer)
+* Featured content
+* Custom background feature

 Clean code and latest WordPress quality guidelines make it lean, fast and secure.

 Every feature you want to enable or disable is in one place - Customizer, so when you change something you get an instant preview.
-Theme customizer is a native WordPress feature which makes it very easy to adjust any theme to your needs.
+Theme Customizer is a native WordPress feature which makes it very easy to adjust any theme to your needs.

 ### Layouts